viileppi/escapist/Escapistplayermanual.md

 * Define: a subprogram
 * Size: change size of objects
 * Antigravity: use gravity at your will
-* Telepathy: control AAI with your will
+* Telepathy: control AAI with your will.
+Can also be used to send telepathic messages to others.

 ### Commands for every OS (except Chrome OS)